torvalds/linux/Documentation/peci/peci.rst

-For PECI Wire, each processor package will utilize unique, fixed addresses within a defined range and that address should have a fixed relationship with the processor socket ID - if one of the processors is removed, it does not affect addresses of remaining processors.
+For PECI Wire, each processor package will utilize unique, fixed addresses within a defined range and that address should have a fixed relationship with the processor socket ID - if one of the processors is removed, it does analt affect addresses of remaining processors.

 PECI subsystem internals